The following planned itinerary is subject to change due to changing wind and weather conditions and other unforeseen circumstances.

 Day 5: Leiden – visit to Keukenhof by public transport

 Today you visit the Keukenhof gardens, the most beautiful spring park in the world.
-An overwhelming blaze of colours of seven million flowering tulips, in a magnificent 80-acres' background of traditional and modern gardening architecture.
+An overwhelming blaze of colors of seven million flowering tulips, in a magnificent 80-acres' background of traditional and modern gardening architecture.
 The many blossoms, the flowering rhododendrons and azaleas are a feast to the eye.

 Keukenhof is the place where the spring breaks.
-In the Keukenhof various gardens and gardening styles can be found: the English Landscape Garden, the Historical Garden, the Natural Garden, the Japanese Natural Garden, the Formal Garden and three special colours gardens.
+In the Keukenhof various gardens and gardening styles can be found: the English Landscape Garden, the Historical Garden, the Natural Garden, the Japanese Natural Garden, the Formal Garden and three special colors gardens.
 Spread throughout the entire park there are approximately eighty sculptures from well-known Dutch artists.
-There are also several other art objects, such as the collection "Surprising Tulips".
+There are also several other art objects, such as the collection "Surprising Tulips."

 Overnight near Leiden